impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 # tagged.
 ```

-The comments tell the user what the intent is of this script file, and how the output is displayed to the user.
+The comments tell the user that the intent is of this script file is to display `the version number of this rbenv release, including the current revision from git, if available.`

+### Exiting upon first error, and setting debug mode

 Next few lines of code: